 Like everyone else, I’m weary.
 As a spiritual practitioner, I value the act of holding witness.
-While watching the news, especially this past year, I’ve shed tears freely.
+While watching the news this past year, I’ve shed tears freely.
 As times keep getting stranger, I want to keep witnessing the aberrations I see.
-Yet this morning, on waking to the news of yet another “largest mass shooting in US history,” I turned off the TV.
+Yet this week, with so much hanging in the balance over decisions in Washington, it is at times unbearable.
+Yesterday, I turned off the TV.
 I put on some nice music and made some grain-free pancakes with blueberries.
 Sometimes, you’ve just got to take care of yourself.

 We know this.
 Just as mothers know in a descending plane, they should put on their own oxygen masks first.
 If we’re going to keep bearing alert, concerned, and compassionate witness, we need to first help ourselves.
 We need to nurture our spirits.
 I hope you’ll choose to do that this Full Moon–in whatever way you know works best for you.
 Especially if your patience is thin and you’re not sure you can take anymore, you need a little spirit medicine, which is just what Full Moon rituals are designed to do.

 The one I offer this month draws from the potency of Beautifying Libra, where the Sun sits opposite the Warrior Moon in Aries.
 Perform this ritual, for the sake of your own balance, and for helping shattered hearts around the world, momentarily at least, feel whole.